-Recommendation: Support State Bill 1296 to amend the Property Assessed Clean Energy Act (50 ILCS 50/1 et seq.) to enable a residential PACE program in the State of Illinois.
+Recommendation: Support Legislation that amends the Property Assessed Clean Energy Act (50 ILCS 50/1 et seq.) to enable a residential PACE program in the State of Illinois.
 The intent of this amendment is to allow the benefits of the PACE financing tool to be realized by residential property owners in addition to commercial property owners who currently have access to PACE financing in those areas where it has been enabled at the local level.